-Tips on starting a new vegetable garden in the fall including ideas for clearing land, mulching, compost, and amending soil
+Tips on starting a vegetable garden from scratch including ideas for clearing land, mulching, compost, and amending the soil

 Survey your growing space

 When we moved into our new home a year ago the back garden was a blank canvas.
 There was a greenhouse, a few fruit trees, shrubs along the sides, and a lot of work ahead.
 The first thing I did was look at the soil and situation and make some calls.
 First I dug the ground and found that the soil was sandy-to-loamy but low in organic matter.
 There are also trees and shrubs around the sides that were spreading their roots to the center of the garden.
 That’s why I chose to go for raised beds as opposed to open garden beds.

 When you’re looking at your growing space, consider these factors: